 A latex allergy is diagnosed in people who:

-- Have experienced signs or symptoms of allergic reaction (skin rash, hives, eye tearing or irritation, wheezing, itching, difficulty breathing) when exposed to latex or natural rubber products
+- Have experienced symptoms of allergic reaction skin rash, hives, eye tearing or irritation, wheezing, itching, or difficulty breathing when exposed to latex or natural rubber product

 - Do not have signs or symptoms of latex allergy but are known to be at risk for latex allergy and have a positive blood or skin test for latex allergy

 Skin testing for latex allergy should only be done with the close supervision of an allergy specialist because of the risk of severe reactions.